Posts

 United HealthCare Trap and Trace Class Action

 Los Angeles law firm Tauler Smith LLP recently filed a trap and trace class action against United HealthCare.
-The national health insurance provider has been accused of unlawfully collecting data from website visitors and then sharing the information with controversial social media company TikTok.
+The national health insurance provider has been accused of collaborating with controversial social media company TikTok to unlawfully collect data from website visitors.
 These actions would constitute clear violations of the California Invasion of Privacy Act (CIPA), which prohibits companies from using website tracking software to gather personal information about customers.
 The plaintiffs in the digital privacy class action are pursuing substantial monetary damages for the alleged privacy breaches.

 For more information about the lawsuit against United HealthCare, keep reading this blog.
 And to learn whether you might be eligible to join the class action, contact us directly.